software-engineering-amsterdam/ST2018_WG_9/Petar Kostic/Lab5/Exercise 2/README.md

 nrcbl :: Int -> [Int]
 nrcbl x = concat $ filter (elem x) nrcBlocks
 ```
 Essentially, the trade-off is between readability and conciseness of the code and performance.

+The refactor is not complete yet since the `prune` and `nrcSubGridInjective` functions still uses `nrcSubGrid`.
+We will address this if we have additional time.